Establishing the Hallmark Research Initiatives Program

-- An increase in interdisciplinary and intra-institutional academic collaboration;
+- an increase in interdisciplinary and intra-institutional academic collaboration;

-- An increase in collaborative research with external partners;
+- an increase in collaborative research with external partners;

-- Facilitation of additional highly competitive applications involving researchers from multiple disciplines to a range of external funding agencies, including industry and international sources; and
+- facilitation of additional highly competitive applications involving researchers from multiple disciplines to a range of external funding agencies, including industry and international sources; and

-- Increased public awareness of the University as a provider of outstanding research that is relevant to and benefits the community.
+- increased public awareness of the University as a provider of outstanding research that is relevant to and benefits the community.

-- Hallmark Disability Research Initiative
+- Disability Research Initiative

-- Hallmark Indigenous Research Initiative
+- Indigenous Research Initiative

-- Hallmark Materials Research Initiative
+- Materials Research Initiative

-- Hallmark Computational Biology Research Initiative
+- Computational Biology Research Initiative

-A call for Expressions of Interest for Wave-2 of the Hallmark Research Initiatives was made in July 2014.
-Twenty-five EOIs were received with research leadership drawn from all faculties and surfacing considerable cross-divisional activity and enthusiasm, with strong involvement from mid-career researchers.
-Through the Wave-2 process a further three Initiatives and two networks were established in 2015.
+A call for Wave-2 of the Hallmark Research Initiatives program attracted twenty-five Expressions of Interest with research leadership drawn from all faculties.
+These EOIs surfaced considerable cross-divisional activity and enthusiasm, with strong involvement from mid-career researchers.
+The original invitation and further details can be found here.

-- Hallmark Initiative in Ageing Research
+- Ageing Research Initiative

-- Hallmark Initiative in Therapeutic Technologies Research
+- Therapeutic Technologies Research Initiative

 - Data, Systems and Society Research Network (DSSRN) – operating under the auspices of the Melbourne Networked Society Institute (MNSI)